b-emrekalkan/Django-Flight-Project/README.md

 ```bash
 pip install django-debug-toolbar
 ```
-💻 Go to terminal to update requirements.txt  👇
+💻 Go to terminal to update "requirements.txt"  👇
 ```bash
 pip freeze > requirements.txt
 ```

-✔ Go to settings.py and add 'debug_toolbar' app to INSTALLED_APPS
+✔ Go to "settings.py" and add 'debug_toolbar' app to INSTALLED_APPS

 ## 🚩 Add django-debug-toolbar’s URLs to your project’s URLconf 👇